-A: Different pain relief creams have different odors.
-And indeed, there are some that are essentially odor free.
-Others have very pleasant, artificially derived fragrances.
-While still others smell of the natural ingredients used in their creation.
-Some people may find some of these natural odors to be a bit off putting.
-For the most part though, they are pretty mild and don’t call too much attention to themselves.
+A: Different pain relief creams have different odors, though a few are essentially odor-free.
+Some have a very pleasant, artificially derived fragrance, while others smell of the natural ingredients used in their creation.
+For the most part, though, they are pretty mild and don’t call too much attention to themselves.

 Q: Why do so many pain relief creams include menthol?

-A: Because of its association with menthol cigarettes some people are wary about the inclusion of menthol in some pain relief creams.
-But there’s nothing to worry about.
+A: Because of its association with menthol cigarettes, some people are wary about the inclusion of menthol in pain relief creams.
+But there’s no reason to worry.
 Menthol has actually shown itself to be more effective than ice in treating localized pain (19).
-As such it’s used in pain relief creams for a good reason: it works.
+As such, it’s used in pain relief creams for a good reason: it works.